gwaidan/metro-modular/Flightpath/readme.md

 -address the risk of reversed Euro power by moving the (positive) input polarity protection diode to after the Euro +12V input, and adding a polarity protection diode on Euro -12V input;

--additional resistor position and silkscreen key to set the bias point of the VCO to suit "modern" flavours of 2164 ie AS2164 and SSI2164;
+-additional resistor position and silkscreen key to set the temperature compensation circuit of the VCO for "modern" flavours of 2164 ie AS2164 and SSI2164;

 -adding SOT23 footprints for the three LM4040 positions to give the choice of through hole or surface mount parts;